Courses designed for the Educational setting.

 Restorative Justice 301.
 2 Day Intensive

 We will focus on policy changes and implementation how to begin building understanding in your school, where to go after people are on board, when to take your first case, assessment strategies, and trauma informed practices.
 This will cover policy changes at the school and district level.
-Participants will create start their own implementation plan.
+Participants will start their own implementation plan.

 The will be lead by Nicholas Bradford Founder, Dr Jamie Johnson (Trauma/RJ), Hannah Williams, and Derrick Wheeler-Smith.